Nuclear Historical Timeline

 1979

 March 28.
-The second unit at the Three Mile Island Nuclear Power Plant suffers a partial core meltdown when the water coolant is accidentally drained from the core of the reactor.
-With the cooling from the water, the decay heat from the fission products in the fuel rods lead to a temperature increase that causes the fuel to melt and bow.
+The second unit at the Three Mile Island Nuclear Generating Station suffers a partial core meltdown when the water coolant is accidentally drained from the core of the reactor.
+Without the cooling from the water, the decay heat from the fission products in the fuel rods lead to a temperature increase that causes the fuel to melt and bow.
 Gaseous fission products (krypton and xenon) are released from the fuel and later vented to the environment.
 There is a tremendous fear that a bubble of hydrogen and oxygen gas, formed from the dissociation of water, is present in the reactor vessel and might recombine and explode, damaging the containment, but this is later mitigated.
 The reactor is never restarted.
 No fatalities or excess cancers are ever directly tied to the accident but it becomes a rallying cry for the anti-nuclear movement.
-A liquid-fueled reactor that is designed to passively drain its core is impervious to a loss-of-coolant accident, even intentional or malicious.

 1981